amythical/aws/cloudfront/cloudfront-serve-private-content-only-to-logged-in-users-s3.md

 ```

 - Save Policy
+- CloudFront -> Distributions -> My Distribution -> Behaviours -> protected-> Cache key and origin requests -> Select UserAgentRefererHeaders
+- We need to select UserAgentRefererHeaders so that our asset is only loaded when requested from our domain
 - Disable and Enable the CloudFront Distribution (CloudFront -> Dashboard->Select distribution and Enable/Disable button)
 - Accessing the image directly from the browser should now give an Access Denied message

 ## Cleaning up Cookies on Logout
  - The Signed Cookies are not deleted when a user logs out so we will need to add code to delete them on the logout function